What is Sexual Assault?

 How long do I have to report a Sexual Assault?

-The time frame to report a sexual assault in the university does not have a limitation however it becomes increasingly difficult to investigate if the perpetrator is no longer a student at BU.
-Local Police departments generally have a statute of ten years but have been known to accept cases beyond this limit.
+The time frame to report a sexual assault in the University does not have a limitation.
+However, it becomes increasingly difficult to investigate if the perpetrator is no longer a student at Binghamton University.
+Local police departments generally have a statute of limitations of 10 years, but have been known to accept cases beyond this limit.

 How do victims typically respond to a Sexual Assault?